psrc/urbansim2/README.md

 In the examples below it will be assumed that the base directory for the installation is ``d:/udst``.

-1. Install [Anaconda Python](http://continuum.io/downloads), the latest of the 2.* series (not 3.*).
+1. Install [Anaconda Python](http://continuum.io/downloads), the latest of the 3.* series.
 By default it will be installed in a different directory than existing Python, so there is no danger in messing up the current Python installation.
-Alternatively, use a virtual environment specific for Urbansim2.
+Alternatively, use a virtual environment specific for urbansim2.
 In a command prompt, start a new virtual environment called "urbansim2" as follows:

 ```
-conda create -n urbansim2 python=2.7 anaconda
+conda create -n urbansim2 python=3.7 anaconda
 ```
-Activate this environment every time you restart the prompt and want to work with urbansim2 by entering the follow (for Windows prompts):
+Activate this environment every time you restart the prompt and want to work with urbansim2 by entering the following (for Windows prompts):

 ```
 activate urbansim2